henrysky/astroNN/docs/source/tools_gaia.rst

 .. autofunction:: astroNN.gaia.tgas

-To download TGAS DR1, moreover TGAS is only avaliable in DR1
+To download TGAS DR1, moreover TGAS is only available in DR1

 .. code-block:: python